WHAT IS THE PLANNING COMMISSION?

 Bruce Nickel, the Township Building Inspector and Zoning Officer, is available for pre-planning on any Building Code and/or Township Ordinance questions that might be raised.

 When applications, plans and related documents are submitted, Mr. VanValkenburg puts the applicant on the next available agenda.
 The Planning Commission conducts the hearing at a scheduled meeting date.
 If required, a special hearing may be able to be scheduled at an additional cost.
 Public notices, as applicable, are published, posted and/or mailed as required by State Statute.

 WHEN ARE PLANNING COMMISSION MEETINGS?

-Planning Commission meetings are now held on the third Tuesday of each month at 7:30 P.M. in the Township Hall.
+Planning Commission meetings are now held on the first Tuesday of each month at 7:00 P.M. in the Township Hall.
 Special meetings may be called for and will be posted at the Township Hall as required by law.

 Correspondence or telephone messages to the Planning Commissioners should be directed to the Planning Commission Secretary Dan VanValkenburg at 7720 N. Adrian Hwy., Tecumseh, MI 49286; Phone: (517) 423-7929 Fax: (517) 431-2720